Right Arrow

 Scaling approaches

-Spot AI scales by adding cameras to the existing system, with no limits on camera count or team member access.
+Spot AI scales by adding cameras to the existing system, with support for numerous cameras and users.
 The cloud-native architecture supports multi-site deployments through centralized monitoring capabilities that maintain performance regardless of geographic distribution.
 Organizations can start with a single location and expand systematically without infrastructure overhauls.

 LVT scales through deployment of additional mobile units, with each location requiring dedicated hardware.
-While this approach offers flexibility for temporary deployments, it can introduce greater management complexity for permanent installations across multiple sites, as each unit requires individual connectivity and maintenance (Source: U.S. TASC).
-Each unit requires individual cellular connectivity, power management, and physical maintenance.
+While this approach offers flexibility for temporary deployments, it can introduce greater management complexity for permanent installations across multiple sites, as each unit requires its own cellular connectivity, power management, and physical maintenance.

 Deployment scenarios comparison